 I’ll be straight with you.
 This video, along with a lot of books I’ve been reading, has me thinking.
 Maybe my Amil views aren’t enough.
 There are certain objections I had to my understanding of the postmil position.
 The ones I’ve thought of so far are answered in this video.
 Like anyone outside the dispensational camp, my understandings are being challenged, and we’ll see if my hermeneutic can support my concepts.

 I am wary about changing a position that changes so many other aspects of life just because someone else did and I don’t want you, the reader, to come away thinking that’s all it took to have me questioning.
 James White’s change didn’t change me.
 Rather, it gave me another layer of permission to look into the Postmil viewpoint.
 That’s not to say that I didn’t respect the scores of Postmil guys I had been reading.
-I just have one fewer Amil guy who I respect, and as a Christian unfamiliar with original texts etc, that does make a difference.
+I just have one fewer Amil guy to follow, and as a Christian unfamiliar with original texts etc, that does make a difference.
+Amil now feels a bit like the Panmil position, which is kinda sorta not a position at all, but a resting point.
+I say this, but Amil is far from a niche position that lacks credulity.
+Let’s just say that I’m less convinced of it now than I was before.